bert2/microscope/README.md

 ## Usage

-- The CodeLens appears on C# methods and displays the number of instructions that will be generated for the method.
+- The CodeLens appears on C#/VB methods and displays the number of instructions that will be generated for the method.
 - Click the CodeLens to get a detailed list of all instructions including their offsets and operands.
 - Hover over an instruction in the list to see its documentation summary in a tooltip.
 - Double-click an instruction in the list to navigate to its documentation on [docs.microsoft.com](https://docs.microsoft.com/dotnet/api/system.reflection.emit.opcodes).